Barbados–France relations

-Barbadian-French relations are the bilateral relations between the two countries, Barbados and France.
+Barbados–France relations are the bilateral relations between the two countries, Barbados and France.
 Both countries have established diplomatic relations on May 3, 1968.
 Barbados is represented in France through its embassy in Brussels (Belgium).
 France is represented in Barbados through its embassy in Castries (Saint Lucia), led by and an additional honorary consulate in Bridgetown.

 Bilateral relations

 The bilateral relations and trade between the two nations remain modest.
 In 2006, France exported to Barbados mainly: electrical equipment, wood, paper, and cardboard products.
 Barbados also has trade with France's territories in the Caribbean, such as Guadeloupe and Martinique.
 The Government of France supports 22 programmes in Barbados.
 Ties, including trade between Barbados and the French Departments in the Americas, have been steadily increasing.
 Attention in Barbados is currently being paid towards the creation of the "CARIFORUM French Caribbean Task Force" which will guide the way forward on regularised cooperation with the overseas areas of France.

 In 2006 the former Prime Minister Owen Arthur had announced that Barbados would begin to settle its maritime boundaries with France due to Martinique's overlapping maritime boundary with Barbados.
 Discussions were carried out and successfully settled the maritime boundary between France and Barbados.

 In 2007 the Dominican Republic and Caribbean Community bloc known as CARIFORUM began final negotiations for an Economic Partnership Agreement (EPA) between the Caribbean and European Union regions.
 During the negotiations an intense debate developed between Barbadian and French authorities over a provision that would allow certain classes of Caribbean nationals to be granted free movement within the European Union in exchange for the removal of tariffs on European products such as automobiles and mobile phones to the Caribbean.

 The Barbadian Prime Minister Owen Arthur said the disagreement threatened to derail talks and stating to the media:

 "The Caribbean could clearly not enter any new trade arrangement with anybody and accept a limitation on market access to our cultural workers, our artistes and our entertainers when we give people access to our markets.